Southern Sweet Tea

 Storage

 So, we always drink the tea fresh.
 It can be kept in the refrigerator but Southern people prefer fresh sweet tea.
-Personally, I always throw out the leftovers and start fresh the next day and so does my Mama.
-But if you did want to extend the life of your iced tea, use the baking soda trick below and store it in the fridge for up to 2 days.
+Personally, I always throw out the leftovers and start fresh the next day — and so does my Mama.
+But if you do want to extend the life of your iced tea, use the baking soda trick below and store it in the fridge for up to 2 days.

 Recipe Notes